 In contrast, some transgender people often do not identify as being of or wanting to be the opposite sex, but as being of or wanting to be another gender

 Therefore, Transsexuals are individuals who do not identify with their birth-assigned genders and sometimes alter their bodies surgically and/or hormonally.
 The Transition (formerly called “sex change”) is a complicated, multi-step process that may take years and may include, but is not limited to, sex reassignment surgery.

-Transition: This is the process of changing gender role, and also the time period in which the change occurs.
+Transition: This is the process of changing gender roles, and also the time in which the change occurs.
 The time period starts, more or less, with the decision to change gender, and ends with surgery.
 The term is also used when a person begins working in the new gender role.